Electrical Installation (Electro technical) Advanced Apprenticeship (Buildings & Structures)

 - A thorough understanding of safety rules and regulations

-The work is quite complex.
+The work can be quite complex.
 You need to be reasonably physically fit, have good practical aptitude and be willing to learn.

 - Functional Skills if required

 A JTL Electrical Installation Apprenticeship is an Advanced qualification lasting approximately four years.
 As a JTL apprentice you'll be in full time employment with a local company receiving a wage from day one.
 You'll spend time learning your trade by gaining experience working with your employer.
 You will also attend a local JTL centre to learn the theoretical knowledge required for the role.

 JTL is the largest provider of building services apprenticeships in the UK with over 2,500 beginning a course with us each year.
 JTL also has the highest achievement rates within the sector and is a an ‘Good’ provider rated by Ofsted.

 Sign up for apprenticeship alerts - its free

 People who applied for this apprenticeship also applied for:

 This page contains public sector information licensed under the Open Government Licence v3.0.
 The information provider is the Education and Skills Funding Agency.